-- (1) If a Customs officer believes on reasonable grounds that goods in the control of the Customs have been imported in breach of this Act, the chief executive may, by notice in writing, require any person whom the Customs officer believes to have imported the goods, or any person whom the Customs officer believes to have acted as agent of that person, to appear before a Customs officer and to answer questions that the Customs officer considers relevant to determining whether the goods should be seized under section 144 or released. - (2) A notice under this section requiring a person to appear before a Customs officer and to answer questions must- - (a) be in the prescribed form; and - (b) specify the Customs officer before whom the person must appear; and - (c) specify a reasonable time and place at which the person must appear; and - (d) be served on the person by- - (i) delivering it to him or her in person; or - (ii) posting it to the person's address or delivering it to a box at a document exchange that the person is using at the time; or - (iii) sending it by fax machine to a telephone number used by the person for the transmission of documents by fax; or - (iv) if the person is a registered user of a Customs computerised entry processing system, by transmitting it by electronic means to the person in accordance with the normal procedure of operation of the relevant Customs computerised entry processing system in relation to that person.
+- (1) If a Customs officer believes on reasonable grounds that goods in the control of the Customs have been imported in breach of this Act, the chief executive may, by notice in writing, require any person whom the Customs officer believes to have imported the goods, or any person whom the Customs officer believes to have acted as agent of that person, to appear before a Customs officer and to answer questions that the Customs officer considers relevant to determining whether the goods should be seized under section 144 or released. - (2) A notice under this section requiring a person to appear before a Customs officer and to answer questions must- - (a) be in the prescribed form; and - (b) specify the Customs officer before whom the person must appear; and - (c) specify a reasonable time and place at which the person must appear; and - (d) be served on the person by- - (i) delivering it to him or her in person; or - (ii) posting it to the person's address or delivering it to a box at a document exchange that the person is using at the time; or - (iii) sending it by fax machine to a telephone number used by the person for the transmission of documents by fax; or - (iv) if the person is a registered user of a registered user system (within the meaning of section 322 of the Customs and Excise Act 2018), transmitting it by electronic means to the person in accordance with the normal procedure of operation of the registered user system in relation to that person. - (v) emailing it to the person at an email address that is used by the person. - (3) In the absence of proof to the contrary, a notice that is emailed to a person must be treated as served on the person on the second working day after the date on which it is emailed, and, in proving that the notice was emailed, it is sufficient to prove that the notice was properly addressed and sent to the email address.